 We place on record our sincere appreciation of the valuable cooperation and support received at all times by the Company from all its Bankers, particularly the lead bank, State Bank of India, all concerned Government and other authorities and Shareholders.
-Relations with employees were generally cordial; we record our appreciation of contributions made by employees during the year.
+Relations with employees were generally cordial.
+We particularly record our appreciation of the sincere and dedicated services made by all employees during what has been a most trying year.
+We greatly appreciate the trust, faith and confidence of the Shareholders as reposed in the Company.

-New Delhi

-June 24, 2020

-Sidharth Birla
+New Delhi May 25, 2021 Sidharth Birla Chairman

-Chairman